Archaeologists Uncover King David Site, Evidence of Biblical Capture Of Edom

 “We have plenty of archaeological proof to determine that the miners who worked the Timna mines weren’t humble slaves, as had been assumed, but rather expert miners who oversaw the complex, demanding work by apprentices.
 Today, we are discovering more and more evidence of a concentrated, hierarchical society that interacted extensively with its neighbors, which matches up with texts from the Bible and other sources.”

-Donkey manure was also found around the smelting site and an analysis of this revealed that the donkeys were once very well looked after and fed straw, hay and grapes, so that they would be in perfect health in order to move water and copper around from the site.
+Donkey manure was also found around the smelting site and an analysis of this revealed that the donkeys were once very well looked after and fed straw, hay, and grapes, so that they would be in perfect health in order to move water and copper around from the site.
 Ben-Yosef stated the importance of using these animals in order to transport both copper and water.

 “You have to remember the copper was used to sustain life, and the nearest water source was 15 kilometers away.”

 The next steps that Dr. Erez Ben-Yosef and his team of archaeologists will be taking will be to conduct DNA research on all of the organic material that they find located on the copper-smelting site.
-Ben-Yosef enjoys pondering the idea of being able to do things one day like use DNA in order to reconstruct things from the past, like ancient palm wine, for instance.
+Ben-Yosef enjoys pondering the idea of being able to do things one day like using DNA in order to reconstruct things from the past, like ancient palm wine, for instance.

 “The research potential here is great.
 Who knows, maybe one day we will be able to reconstruct ancient palm wine and the days of King David.”